INSULIN PUMP CONTROLLER DEVELOPMENT FOR AN AUTOMATED INSULIN DELIVERY SYSTEM

-Bigfoot Biomedical, a high-profile startup on a mission to improve the lives of Type 1 diabetics, selected NOVO as a development partner for the controller of their “artificial pancreas” system.
-After observing family members struggle to manage the disease, one of Bigfoot’s founders, Bryan Mazlish, recognized the need for an “artificial pancreas”—an automated system to perform glucose measurement and insulin delivery.
+Bigfoot Biomedical, a high-profile startup on a mission to improve the lives of Type 1 diabetics (T1D), selected NOVO to develop the insulin pump controller for their automated insulin delivery system.
+After observing family members struggle to manage the disease, one of Bigfoot’s founders, Bryan Mazlish, recognized the need for a system that would reduce the cognitive burden on diabetic patients and their caregivers—an automated system to perform glucose measurement and automate the medication administration.
 He also recognized that the individual elements needed to implement such a system already existed.
-To demonstrate the concept, Mazlish integrated an existing blood glucose meter (BGM), continuous glucose monitor (CGM), insulin pump, and smartphone into an automated system that closed the loop around blood glucose using an insulin delivery algorithm he developed.
+To demonstrate the concept, Mazlish integrated an existing blood glucose meter (BGM), continuous glucose monitor (CGM), diabetes therapy pump, and smartphone into an automated system that closed the loop around blood glucose using a dose-delivery algorithm he developed.
 Reactions from T1D patients strongly endorsed the concept, and Bigfoot Biomedical was born.

 Bigfoot began to assemble a commercialization team, and on the advice of several of their industry contacts, selected NOVO as their engineering partner.
 NOVO made recommendations for industrial design and human factors consultants, while Bigfoot recruited several key medical device development experts to create the core development team.

 COMPONENTS OF THE INSULIN DELIVERY SYSTEM AND NOVO’S ROLE

 The development team pooled their industry knowledge and the details of the commercial version began to emerge.
-The connected health system would include an existing BGM, DexCom’s CGM, a mobile medical application, web services, an existing FDA-approved insulin pump body, a new pump controller, and a mobile device (smartphone).
+The connected health system would include an existing BGM, The Abbott FreeStyle Libre 2 CGM, a mobile medical application, web services, an existing FDA-approved insulin pump, a new pump controller, and a mobile device (smartphone).
 There was an obvious risk of complexity if the system integration was not executed well, and the team committed itself to creating software for the insulin pump controller and smartphone that would provide a seamless experience for the user.

 NOVO’s role in the project was to develop the electronics hardware and embedded software for the proprietary insulin pump controller, as well as the enclosure and external interfaces between the pump controller and the pump body for this Class III medical device.
 NOVO also assembled the first run of clinical trial units under our ISO 13485;2016 certification.